-Employee contributions are equal to 9.35% of salary, up to the maximum allowed under the Income Tax Act (Canada).
+Employee contributions were equal to 9.35% of salary, up to the maximum allowed under the Income Tax Act (Canada).
+As of September 1, 2015, the contribution rate increased by 2% to 11.35% of salary.
 Amounts in excess of the maximum allowed are paid to the Supplementary Plan.